Remote onboarding: best practices and checklist

 This can be affected by the remote worker’s geographical location because of the communication barrier it can create.
 That’s because different time zones can make it tricky to book meetings and training, and building relationships with colleagues will take longer if the main modes of communication are by phone or online.
 So it’s vital your onboarding process for remote workers is effective.

 You’ll also need to consider how you check important documents from remote-working new starters and remain compliant.
-From 1 October 2022, UK employers must carry out right to work checks on ID documents using identification document validation technology (IDVT) from an approved service provider, or IDSP.
-Look out for HR software providers, such as Ciphr, which can integrate their HR and recruitment solutions with approved IDSPs to streamline your right to work checking processes.
+From 1 October 2022, UK employers must carry out comprehensive pre employment checks.
+Look out for HR software providers, such as Ciphr, which can integrate their HR and remote recruitment solutions with approved IDSPs to streamline your right to work checking processes.

 What are the benefits of onboarding employees remotely?